 Caveats and exceptions

 While UK consumers have strong protections, there are some exceptions.
-For instance, if you purchase an item from a private seller (e.g., through online marketplaces or second-hand platforms), the Consumer Rights Act 2015 typically won’t apply, and your rights may be limited to whether the product matches its description.
+For instance, if you purchase an item from a private seller (e.g. an individual selling through an online marketplace or second-hand platform), the Consumer Rights Act 2015 typically won’t apply, and your rights may be limited to whether the product matches its description.

-Similarly, items sold “as-is” or marked as having defects (common with second-hand or clearance sales) may not qualify for refunds or repairs unless the issue is different from the one declared at the time of sale.
+Similarly, items sold “as-is” or marked as having defects (common with second-hand or clearance sales) may not qualify for refunds or repairs for the disclosed fault, unless the issue is different from the one declared at the time of sale.

 Time limits under UK law